strimzi/proposals/06x-new-kafka-roller.md

    - After all the nodes are in `SERVING` state, trigger preferred leader elections via Admin client.
 Wait for their states to become `LEADING_ALL_PREFERRED` until the configured `postOperationalTimeoutMs` is reached.
 If the timeout is reached, log a `WARN` message.

 12. If there are no exceptions thrown at this point, the reconciliation completes successfully.
 If there were `UnrestartableNodesException`, `TimeoutException`, `MaxRestartsExceededException` or any other unexpected exceptions throws, the reconciliation fails.

+13. When the reconciliation completes either successfully or unsuccessfully, the next reconciliation will start from step 1 of this algorithm.

 #### Quorum health check